forestgrape/coronavirus/index.md

 ## metabolic phase
 The metabolism starts once the genetic material of a virion is processed by a cell and thus the virus influences part the cells metabolism.
+Since all this happens in a foreign cell and cells have mechanism in place to prevent its natural metabolism being changed, each of the following steps has a noteworthy probability of failling.

-### initial metabolism
+### metabolism phase 1
 [in work]<br>
+The goal of the first phase in the metabolism is to produce RdRP (RNA dependent RNA Polymerase protein) and addionally have some proteins produced to dimish the cells immune mechanism that the cell doesn't ring the bells.

 Let the host ribosomes translate two ORFs of the viral genome with frame-shifting<br>-> two large proteins<br> --cleave--> pieces of proteins<br>
+--assemble-->
+* proteins providing the right setting for the phase 2 metabolism e.g. prevent the cells protection mechanisms working<br>
---assemble--> polymerase protein (protein capable of transcription of RNA to RNA) + other proteins carrying out tasks like prevent the cells protection mechanisms working<br>
+* polymerase protein (protein capable of transcription of RNA to RNA) <br>
--- transcription of + RNA--> negative RNA template<br>
--- transcription of - RNA--> new mRNAs
-    * which in a first phase are in turn translated to proteins
-    * in a possible second phase the copied RNA together with the produced proteins is assembled to new virions and thus yielding [replication](#replication).

-### replication
+### metabolism phase 2
 The metabolism can produce new virions that are released from the cell.
 The properties and and the environment of the cell influence the propreties of the virions produced.
+This phase is initiated by the transcription of the (+) strand RNA to a (-) strand RNA template:
+-- transcription of (+) RNA --> (-) RNA template<br>
+-- transcription of (-) RNA
+* --> pieces of subgenomic mRNAs which get translated to proteins
+* --> (+) stranded RNA get packed together with the N proteins to form the nucleocapsids of new virions and thus initiating [replication](#replication).